DEI Clerkships

 Application

-The funded Visiting Clerkship position will be available during June, July, August, or September.
-Funding includes a stipend of up to $1,500 to cover housing and travel costs for either 2 or 4 weeks.
+The funded Visiting Clerkship position will be available in June, July, August, or September.
+Funding includes a stipend of up to $1,500 to cover housing and travel costs for either two or four weeks.

 Students must also apply through VSLO and submit a personal statement separately to ophthclerk@uw.edu.